ibm-cloud-architecture/refarch-eda/docs/kafka/connect-usecase-s3.md

 #### Deploy the baseline Kafka Connect Cluster

 Review the YAML description for our `KafkaConnectS2I` custom resource below, named `connect-cluster-101`.
 Pay close attention to _(using YAML notation)_:
+- `spec.logging.name` should point to the name of the ConfigMap created in the previous step to configure custom `log4j` logging filters _(optional)_
 - `spec.bootstrapServers` should be updated with your local Event Streams endpoints
 - `spec.tls.trustedCertificates[0].secretName` should match the Kubernetes Secret containing the IBM Event Streams certificate
 - `spec.authentication.passwordSecret.secretName` should match the Kubernetes Secret containing the IBM Event Streams API key